ancabilloni/SDC-P4-AdvanceLaneFiding/README.md

 Assume the camera is mounted in the center of the car, so the center of the image is the center position of the car.
 To find how far the car is off lane center:
 Finding the center between the two poly lines in pixels -> Find the difference of image center and center between poly lines -> Convert from pixel to meter -> This is the offset of the car to center of the lane.

 Meter to pixel ratios are: y_direction = 30/720, x_direction = 3.7/700.
 These values approximation that the width of the lane is 3.7 meter and the length of the lane in the image is 30 meters, provided by Udacity.

+Find functions in `Help Codes`

 ## VI.
 Apply all of above (Pipeline) into a test image
 Here is a result after applying all steps as mentioned above into a test image: